 How is the Sport Premium Funding allocated?

 The Sport Premium funding is allocated to each individual school by the payment of a lump sum.
-Schools with over 17 pupils are allocated a lump sum fund of £8,000 and then £5.00 per child in Y1-Y6.
+Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 Funding for Rushy Meadow: